gtoal/pitrex/README-LIBS.txt

 USE_EDR - This enables use of the BCM2835 Event Detection Register
           for detecting transition of the RDY signal from the PiTrex.
-UART0 - Current version of the pitrexio-gpio library automatically
+UART0 - Current versions of the pitrexio-gpio library automatically
         detect the Pi model that they are running on and configure the GPIO accordingly.
 If this fails, this causes it to default to using the UART0 configuration (suits the Pi Zero).